 Managed Care Pharmacy Research Agenda

-The managed care pharmacy research agenda is a call to action for our organizations, and for our stakeholders.
+The managed care pharmacy research agenda is a call to action for AMCP and AMCP Foundation, and for our stakeholders.
 Its purpose is to inspire AMCP members, researchers and funding agencies to close knowledge gaps.
-AMCP and AMCP Foundation commit to generating new findings within these high-priority topics because there is significant potential to improve health care quality — for all.
+Our organizations are committed to generating new findings within these high-priority topics because there is significant potential to improve health care quality — for all.

-- Real-world evidence to inform managed care pharmacy decision-making;
+- Real-world evidence (RWE) to inform managed care pharmacy decision-making.

-- Impact of benefit design or utilization management strategies on patient outcomes; and
+- Impact of benefit design or utilization management strategies on patient outcomes.

 - Impact of direct patient care services provided by managed care pharmacy on patient outcomes.